khalifamohamed/Research-Papers/README.md

 This Research Paper discusses how automotive industry used the quality assurance standards to take Cars to a whole new level.

+# It is not %100 originated work, I've used many references and many statistics to get this research done.